 A brand or business spends a lot of time and money developing a tone of voice and brand communication guidelines.
-For the sake of costs are you willing to potentially damage your brand reputation and sacrifice your hard earned consumer equity?
+For the sake of costs are you willing to potentially damage your brand reputation and sacrifice your hard-earned consumer equity?

 Are those costs far outweighed by your customers discussing with their friends and colleagues their bad experiences?
-I can think of two companies who outsource their operations that I no longer buy from.
+I can think of two companies that outsource their operations that I no longer buy from.
 They are both very large UK based telecoms companies.

 However, there are added benefits of outsourcing, like reducing the cost per head of a UK based customer support representative (CSR).
 Not paying rent for space to house your UK based CSR and all other associated cost-cutting benefits.
 But a non-brand managed live chat solution isn’t one of them.